joemcalister/sentiment-analysis/README.md

 # Python Sentiment Analysis
 A simple implementation of sentiment analysis using the '[bag-of-words model](https://en.wikipedia.org/wiki/Bag-of-words_model)'.
 Designed to be lightweight with a very low computational time.
 Predominantly designed for small amounts of text.
 For example, tweets.
+It can currently detect, positivity, negativity, anger and sadness.

 ## The BasicSentimentAnalysis class
 To initiate the class call